-Nestled between the Jura mountains in the west and the French Alps to the east, and situated on the bank of Western Europe’s largest lake, Geneva is easily one of the most picturesque cities in Europe.
-With its central location, Geneva can be reached within one hour by plane from most major cities in Europe, it’s no wonder that a city of 200,000 inhabitants has become the diplomatic center of world.
+Nestled between the Jura mountains to the west and the French Alps to the east, and situated on the bank of Western Europe’s largest lake, Geneva is easily one of the most picturesque cities in Europe.
+With its central location, Geneva can be reached within one hour by plane from most major cities in Europe, it’s no wonder that a city of 200,000 inhabitants is the diplomatic center of world.

 It is the second-largest city in Switzerland and the most international city in Europe.
 With three official languages, Geneva is as diverse as it is international, and while French is spoken predominantly, English is spoken almost everywhere.

 The EU Geneva campus is located alongside the Rhône river close to the Pont du Mont-Blanc.
 This central location puts you at the heart of the world’s leading businesses and is just a five-minute walk from the financial district and the main shopping area.

 You’ll feel right at home in your new neighborhood, surrounded by eclectic architecture and steps away from artisanal shops, trendy bars and restaurants.
 The area is well connected by public transportation, so you can easily move about and explore this charming city.